rfbujan/backend_Task1/README.md

 The dependencies as build life-cycle for all three solutions (5 projects) are governed by Maven.
 There is a parent maven pom file that defines the different implemented modules.
 Therefore the build life-cycle of all 5 projects can be managed from the main repository folder using the different maven goals (e.g. `mvn clean install` will build and install all artifacts used by the projects into the local repository ).

 For running tests, `mvn test` will run all unit tests and `mvn failsafe:integration-test` will run the integration tests.

-In addition, the parent maven pom defines three profiles (task1, task2 and task3), which allows to govern the different solutions for each task independently. (e.g. `mvn -Ptask2 clean install` ) will only affect to the projects that forms the solution for the task 2.

 Service Trait / Interface